Choosing Your Wedding Tartan

 An old Highland custom is to wear the host's clan tartan as a mark of honour, so it is perfectly all right for all the groomsmen to wear the groom's family tartan.

 District tartans provide an alternative for those who know the area from which their family came, but do not know the clan affiliation, or whose ancestors came from places that were not in the "tartan area".
-Where a name cannot be traced to a particular area, or is a recent import to Scotland there are a number of national tartans such a Caledonia, The Flower of Scotland, and Pride of Scotland.
+Where a name cannot be traced to a particular area, or is a recent import to Scotland there are a number of national or universal tartans such a Caledonia, The Flower of Scotland, and Pride of Scotland.

 Purists suggest that you should select a tartan associated with your own surname in preference to choosing a tartan associated with a paternal ancestral surname, and that both of those are preferable to choosing a tartan associated with a surname acquired by marriage or through a maternal ancestor.